BenjaminDHorne/The-NELA-Toolkit/README.md

 # The News Landscape (NELA) Toolkit

+**NOTE**: This code is for research purposes only!

+**NOTE**: The prediction models in this repository are outdated.
+Please do not make conclusions from the output of models.

+**NOTE**: This repository requires the LIWC 2007 Dictionary.
+To access the dictionary, please contact Dr. James Pennebaker: pennebaker@utexas.edu.
+The dictionary can be placed in the resources folder once aquired.

 The News Landscape (NELA) Toolkit is built using Flask, Javascript, and PostgreSQL.

 The project is currently being served using NGNIX and Gunicorn at **nelatoolkit.science**.